Founder of adoption agency receives OBE for contribution to children’s social work

 Read More

-Before founding the not for profit agency, ARC Adoption North East in 2013, Terry oversaw the family placement services for Sunderland City Council and managed the adoption service for over 24 years.
+Before founding the Sunderland-based not-for-profit-agency ARC Adoption North East in 2013, Terry oversaw the family placement services for South Tyneside Council and managed the adoption service for over 24 years.
 During that time it gained a reputation for being one of the leading lights for adoption and fostering in the UK, and was regularly recognised with outstanding results in various inspections carried out by Government agencies.

 Terry’s nomination statement said: “Terry has worked tirelessly to establish partnerships between voluntary adoption services and the statutory sector, helping to build collaboration and trust across the region to enhance and develop services for children and families.”